brayvid/shutter-controller/README.md

 <p align="center">
   <img src="img/shutter.png" width="100%">
   <p align="center">
-   Shutter speed required to maintain a constant image brightness
+   Shutter speed required to maintain a constant image brightness (range: ~15s to ~1/320s)
 </p>
 </p>

 ## Intervalometers
 Certain models of intervalometer offer the possibility of varying the shutter speed during the capture sequence, but none offer enough control over how the shutter speed changes.
-They will only interpolate linearly between given starting and ending speeds, which is much too slow for my purpose.
+They will only interpolate linearly between given starting and ending speeds, which is much too slow for this purpose.

 ## Custom control